aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/jewish-life-cycle/conversion/certificate-of-conversion-template-for-adults-hebrew-english-and-gender-neutral-by-rabbi-jonah-rank.html.md

 <hr />

-I have been writing non-binary certificates for folks with whom I've worked on conversion, but I have, rather than applying Lior Gross' system, opted for workarounds within classical Hebrew so as to ensure that the language is comprehensible.
-Depending on where someone's Jewish journey may take them, having a clear and comprehensible te'udat gerut can be critical; of course, I also recognize that there are many institutions and individuals who would not accept conversions that I have overseen.
+I have been writing non-binary certificates for folks with whom I've worked on conversion, but rather than applying <a href="https://www.nonbinaryhebrew.com">Lior Gross' system</a>, I have opted for workarounds within classical Hebrew so as to ensure that the language is comprehensible.
+Depending on where someone's Jewish journey may take them, having a clear and comprehensible <em>te'udat gerut</em> can be critical; of course, I also recognize that there are many institutions and individuals who would not accept conversions that I have overseen.

 <h3>Source</h3>